New CRM integrations: Salesforce & HubSpot

-Top 10 gift cards powering incentive programs in 2024
+What are the best gift cards for incentive programs in 2026?

 An abstract bar graph representing the top gift cards.

-In our own experiment, we found that offering gift cards to prospects who book sales demos doubles response rates and decreases cost per lead by 81%.
+For example, in an incentives experiment, Tremendous found that offering gift cards to prospects who book sales demos doubles response rates and decreases cost per lead by 81%.

-In this article, we’ll identify the 10 most popular gift card options in 2024 based on search volume
+In this article, you can compare the 12 of the most popular gift card options this year.

 The basics of gift cards

-Gift cards remain one of the most popular gift ideas around the globe, with the market expected to rise to a value of $510 billion by 2025.
+Gift cards remain one of the most popular gift ideas around the globe, with the market expected to rise to $865 billion by 2030.
+As part of an incentive program, one study found that gift cards increase

 Open-loop: Open-loop cards can be used at any retailer (as opposed to only a specific, predefined retailer).
 Prepaid cards like Visa® or Mastercard®, which are accepted at a wide variety of locations, are among the most popular options.
-Prepaid cards provide the recipient the freedom of choice.
-Though they may be inclined to spend the money on necessities rather than on splurges.
+Prepaid cards give the recipient freedom of choice.
+Though users may be inclined to spend the money on necessities rather than on splurges.

-Closed-loop: By contrast, closed-loop gift cards are limited to specific retailers, like Starbucks or Target, to name two favored picks.
-Gift cards an be more personal, especially if coupled with a thoughtful note.
-In the same vein, closed-loop cards often require knowledge of an individual's needs, wants or preferences.
+Closed-loop: By contrast, closed-loop gift cards limit users to specific retailers, like Starbucks or Target.
+These types of gift cards can seem more personal, especially if coupled with a thoughtful note.
+Closed-loop cards often require knowledge of an individual's needs, wants or preferences.

 Physical gift cards versus e-gift cards

-The popularity of physical gift cards has crashed alongside physical money.
-In our society's seemingly unstoppable shift to all-digital-everything, the benefits of digital gift cards certainly outweigh those of physical cards.
+In society's seemingly unstoppable shift to all-digital-everything, the benefits of digital gift cards certainly outweigh those of physical cards.

 Digital gift cardsPhysical gift cards